 Holy Trinity Church, Prestwood

-CPL Architects were appointed to carry out a re-ordering of the interior, including new frameless glass entrance doors, refurburbishment and remodelling of the vestry with toilet and kitchen, installation of a new floor and underfloor heating to the nave, together with a new lighting scheme, Audio Visual system and replacement of the pews with new timber seating.
+We were appointed to carry out a significant re-ordering of the interior, including new structural glass entrance doors, refurbishment and remodelling of the vestry, toilet and kitchen, installation of a new floor with underfloor heating to the nave with stone tiled floor, together with a new lighting scheme, Audio Visual system and replacement of the pews with new hardwood flexible seating.